pfeiferd/genestrip/README.md

 ### Reliability of results

 We cannot guarantee for any results returned by Genestrip.
-Use this software at you own risk. **Important: It is by no means meant to be used for any medical purposes** and it is purely experimental in nature.
+Use this software at your own risk. **Important: It is by no means meant to be used for any medical purposes** and it is purely experimental in nature.

 Despite of the these limitations, we tested the Genestrip in the following ways:
 * Critical code is covered by functional tests (using [JUnit](https://junit.org)).